guardtime/ksie-java/README.md

 ## Closing a container

-Container, ContainerDocument and ContainerAnnotation are derived from AutoCloseable since they may hold resources which need to be closed once they are no longer needed.
+Container, SignatureContent, ContainerDocument and ContainerAnnotation are derived from AutoCloseable since they may hold resources which need to be closed once they are no longer needed.
 Therefore calling close() is highly recommended to avoid any data leaks.

-Calling close() on a Container will also close all ContainerDocument and ContainerAnnotation that it has references to.
+Calling close() on a Container will also close all SignatureContent, ContainerDocument and ContainerAnnotation that it has references to.